 Care homes have a range of protections against coronavirus including:

-These protections mean care home residents and their loved ones can now begin having more regular time together.
+These protections mean care home residents and their loved ones can have more regular time together.

-Open with Care guidance, published in February, supports meaningful contact between residents and loved ones.
+Open with Care guidance supports meaningful contact between residents and loved ones.
 This guidance will be followed in care homes in all but exceptional circumstances.

-This guidance is based on the best available advice from a wide range of clinical and professional experts.
+This guidance is based on the best available advice from a range of experts.
 Family and friends of care home residents have also contributed to the guidance.

 As we learn more about coronavirus, advice may change.

-Visiting loved ones in care homes for longer and more often
+Visiting loved ones in care homes more often, and for longer

-Garden and window visits in and around care homes might continue, depending on each resident’s wishes.
+Garden and window visits might continue, depending on each resident’s wishes.

 Outings and activities away from the care home

-If you’re spending time with a resident outside of a care home, you should follow all coronavirus physical distancing and safety guidelines.
+If you’re spending time with a resident outside of a care home, you should follow safety guidelines and the latest government advice.